akleinloog/website/content/project/personal-blog/index.md

 slides: ""
 ---

-The goal of this project was to set up a simple website to use as a personal blog.
+The goal of this mini-project was to set up a simple website to use as a personal blog.
-You are currently looking at the result of this!
+You are currently looking at the result of it.

 ## The What

-The basic idea was to set up a blog where I can easily manage my posts and provide some info on myself and the projects I work on.
+The basic idea was to set up a simple blog that allows me to manage posts on some topics that interest me and to provide some info on some of the projects I work on.
-Having played around with Wordpress in the past, I wanted something different this time.
+Having played around with Wordpress in the past, I wanted to try something different this time.

 My main requirements:
-* Easy to use (for me)
+* Easy to use (for me, so opinionated)
-* Easy to host
+* Easy to host, on a custom domain with HTTPS
-* Free of costs (no licence or hosting fees)
+* Free of costs, no licence or hosting fees
 * Learn something new in the process

 ## The Why

-My main motivation is to have a place to keep track of the many technical experiments I do and their outcomes.
+My main motivation is to have a place to keep track of some of the technical experiments I do and their outcomes.
 A blog that allows me to write small posts, tag them, and easily search through them seemed like a good solution.

-If others can also find these experiments and learn from them, that would be an additional benefit.
-And if they in turn can provide feedback, even better.
+If others may find these experiments and learn from them, that would be an additional benefit.
+And if in turn they would provide feedback, even better!

 ## The How

 After looking around a bit I decided to try out the following:
-* Use [Hugo](https://gohugo.io/), a Static Site Generator written in [Go](https://golang.org/)
+* Use [Hugo](https://gohugo.io/), a static site generator written in [Go](https://golang.org/)
 * Write the content in [markdown](https://www.markdownguide.org/)
 * Use a [GitHub repository](https://github.com/akleinloog/website) to keep the sources
 * Use another [GitHub repository](https://github.com/akleinloog/akleinloog.github.io) to host the resulting blog